 So for this Portuguese side-trip, I’m going to give it a try again.
 I won’t go to the extremes that I went to to secure my Spanish-Algerian emergency couch a few years ago, but I’ve sent some requests and I’ll see if I find a good fit.
 (And if I don’t, I still have my guesthouse as a backup.)

 Maybe I’ll stay in a stranger’s home again.
 Or maybe I’ll just find someone to meet up with for a drink or a walk around the city.
 Either way, I do hope to reconnect with the kind of travel that helped me see the world when I was young and broke.
-The kind of travel that let me meet people who were happy to tell me their life stories, and help me see what it’s like to actually live in a city, instead of just being a tourist.
+The kind of travel that let me meet people who were happy to tell me their life stories, and help me see what it was like to actually live in a city, instead of just being a tourist.

 2020 UPDATES: